 - Sync While

 - Sync For

+- Sync Delay

 - Sync Multi-Sequence Block

-- Sync Register-Sharing
+- Sync Data-Sharing

-- Sync FPGA Data-Sharing
+- Sync FPGA Data-Sharing (deprecated)

+- Sync Register-Sharing (deprecated with limited operation only supported on PXI platform)

+- Obtaining Timing Information for Sync Sequences

 A Sync While enables you to synchronously execute multiple Local Sequences while a condition you specify is met.
 The Sync While condition is evaluated each time at the beginning of the Statement execution.
 If the condition is true, an iteration of the Sync While Statement is executed.
 If the condition is false, the HVI execution jumps to the Statement following the Sync While.